 When selecting a software provider, it is essential to confirm the provider can convert all data of the practice to the new software, including but not limited to client, staff, matter, opening balances and transactional history.
 Our handbook explains how the transitions process works and what law firms should expect their potential software provider to employ during the transitions process.

-The legal technology industry often focuses on providing accounting solutions for small law firms, rather than on creating advanced pre-configured and automated content that is key to managing one's matters electronically.
+The legal technology industry often focuses on providing accounting solutions for small law firms, rather than on creating advanced pre-configured and automated legal forms that is key to managing one's matters electronically.
 Our handbook provides information on what law firms should look for in terms of forms, templates, and automation tools when searching for a legal practice management system.

 Legal Apps for law firms allow attorneys to turn lost time into profitable time, while outside of the office.
 Our handbook shows how Legal Mobile Apps enable attorneys can enhance their mobility and productivity.